AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.5.md

 -	The unit component, which associates a unit resource with the entity.
 Whenever the entity is spawned and unspawned, an instance of that unit is spawned and unspawned too.

 -	The script component, which defines behaviors for their associated entities: actions that will be carried out when the entity is spawned and unspawned, and every frame during the main update loop.
-See ~{ Set up an entity's behavior using Flow or Lua }~.
+See [Set up an entity's behavior using Flow or Lua](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=set-up-an-entity's-behavior-using-flow-or-lua).

 -	Vector field components, which simulate effects like wind in the level.
-See ~{ Set up vector field (wind) effects }~.
+See [Set up vector field (wind) effects](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=set-up-vector-field-wind-effects).

 	The vector field workflow also provides an example of how you can make the new script component work together with a data component that sets parameter values for the feature.

 -	Reflection probe settings and behaviors.
 In previous versions of Stingray, reflection probes were units with special types of lights attached.
 In this version, reflection probes are represented using entities that have a specialized data component and a specific script behavior.
 The basic workflows are unchanged, and any existing reflection probe units in your level will be automatically migrated to use entities.
-See also ~{ Set up a baked reflection probe }~ and ~{ Global environment lighting }~ for more about how to use reflection probes.
+See also [Set up a baked reflection probe](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=set-up-a-baked-reflection-probe) and [Global environment lighting](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=global-environment-lighting) for more about how to use reflection probes.

 	![](../images/probe_gizmo.png)